 Managing cash flow is vital to the survival of any business and the above measures are designed to help with this.
 There are other options, which may be available to Retailers to improve cash flow through tax management, such as:

 - lowering your quarterly instalment payments to reflect revised profit forecasts in a global downturn.
-Please refer to our blog for more information on this;

 - maximising capital allowance claims, for example, many retailers will have incurred substantial store fit-out costs in recent years, on which they should maximise capital allowances to reduce tax liabilities or to increase loss carry forward amounts for future years; and